 In addition, private archives of actresses not only show their artistic self-representation (often changing appearances with costumes and make up), beauty standards and images shaped by visual culture (mimicking the style of femme-fatale, vamp), but also other movements rooted in the European cultural history.
 The material shows an interest in body movement and and culture (Lebensreform, Körperkultur).
 Through private images it is seen, that a woman was interested in her body not only in a professional, but also artistic way.
 Even though the interwar culture of Lithuania also acknowledged sports and gymnastics, it is seen that some artists took their body discoveries further by producing portraits of themselves, their bodies and all in all representation through vernacular imagery and photography.
-Not only the photographic material, but personally collected articles and magazines show further interest in Lebensreform and expressionist dance (Ausdruckstanz), baring exactly the same visual similarities and compositions to image produced in Germany, particularly by photographer Gerhard Riebicke.
+Not only the photographic material, but personally collected articles and magazines show further interest in Lebensreform and expressionist dance (Ausdruckstanz), baring exactly the same visual similarities and compositions to image produced in Germany.
 It is seen, that expressionist movement brought together artists with the same beliefs and artistic tendencies, masking their private lifestyle under photographic image.
+It is also seen, that images made in photo studios, published in illustrated press meet the same visual criteria as those produced in Hollywood.
+Personal archives of actresses also show tendency of collecting images of other artists, therefore, I suggest, applying and looking into the same visual forms.